 The department encourages active learning in many of its introductory classes by using techniques that include student portfolios, in-class exercises, role playing, computer simulations and library assignments.
 Faculty make prudent use of technology and encourage the examination of all sorts of primary sources, including films, novels and textiles as well as government documents and memoirs.

 International Perspectives and Cultural Diversity

 The department is strongly committed to helping students understand the diversity of human experience.
 In addition to the specific courses in nonwestern areas, other history classes help students understand how differences in race, gender, ethnicity, and social and economic class have affected people’s lives.
-Department faculty is also active in numerous efforts to promote understanding of diversity.
+Department faculty are also active in numerous efforts to promote understanding of diversity.
 These include women's studies and NDSU’s antiracism team.
-The department encourages study abroad, and NDSU historians have designed programs in Vienna, London and Paris.
+The department encourages study abroad, and NDSU historians have designed programs in Vienna and Mexico City.

 History Department Affiliates

-The North Dakota Institute for Regional Studies is closely connected with the Department of History, Philosophy and Religious Studies.
+The North Dakota Institute for Regional Studies is closely connected with the Department of History, Philosophy, and Religious Studies.
 The Institute collects, organizes and preserves materials on our region's historical heritage.
 An archival theory and practice course is offered by the department and utilizes the Institute's resources.
-The Institute also operates a publishing program.

 Cooperation With Humanities Council and the National Endowment for the Humanities

 History faculty are active in programs sponsored and funded by the North Dakota Humanities Council.
 In recent years, faculty have written and presented on genocide in Bosnia, suicide and divorce in the Civil War South, the Dakota War of 1862 and French Colonial policies in Indochina.